akuchling/50-examples/intro.rst

 License
 ==================================================

-The English text of this work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+The English text of this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 This license forbids publishing and selling copies of the book, but you are free to print copies for your own private or educational use.